department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/rollout/Medical-Records-Phase1-Integration-Release-Plan.md

 #### Adding data-dd-action-name values

 In the secondary nav, the values can follow a `ToolTitle - [Link Label]` format.
-So `data-dd-action-name="MHV Secondary Nav - Medications"` would be the attribute for the medications link in the MHV secondary nav component.
+So `data-dd-action-name="MHV Secondary Nav - Medical Records"` would be the attribute for the medical records link in the MHV secondary nav component.

 For breadcrumbs, the format should be `AppTitle - Breadcrumb - [Breadcrumb Label]`.
-For the Medications tool, the breadcrumb pointing back to MHV-on-VA.gov home would be  `data-dd-action-name = "Medications - Breadcrumb - Back to My HealtheVet"`.
+For the Medical Records tool, the breadcrumb pointing back to MHV-on-VA.gov home would be  `data-dd-action-name = "Medical Reocrds - Breadcrumb - Back to My HealtheVet"`.

 #### Testing/Verifying Datadog